arpspoof/UnityKinematics/wiki/VideoRecording.md

 ## Configurations
 + Go to **Window** -> **General** -> **Recorder** -> **Recorder Window**.
 + Change the target frame rate to 60.
 (Or keep default 30 if you like)
++ Click 'Add new recorder', choose the option you would like to use.
+You may decide to render to video, images, ...
 + Change video format to a suitable one.
 Default is mp4.
 However, mp4 format may not work on Linux, try WebM instead.
 + Add a file name suffix wildcard to prevent accidental file overwriting.
 Click on **+Wildcards**, choose **Takes**.
 + Change output resolution to a suitable one.
 This can be FHD-1080p or even 4k if you like.

 ## Record a Video
 + Just click on **Start Recorder** and it will start recording.
-You don't have to go to play mode first.
+You don't have to go to Play mode first.
 This will automatically start the play mode.
-+ If interactions is needed in videos (like rotating camera), you may want to use C# code to control it rather than do this manually while recording.
-The recording process can be quite slow and hand interactions may not be accurate.
+If you're already in Play mode, it will start recording from the current state.